sanitizers/github-bot-tutorial/resources.rst

 See also: `Python venv tutorial`_ documentation.

 It is recommended that you install the Python packages inside a virtual environment.
-For this tutorial, we'll use ``venv``.
+For this tutorial, we'll use ``venv`` (but feel free to use any other wrapper you are comfortable with).

 Create a new virtual environment using venv::

-   python3.6 -m venv tutorial-env
+   python3.7 -m venv tutorial-env

 Activate the virtual environment.
 On Unix, Mac OS::